Mozambique

 The main causes of poverty (unemployment, social exclusion and major vulnerability for certain population segments to natural disaster and disease) drive inequality and heighten malnutrition, lack of access to education, discrimination and exclusion.
 Altogether, this exacerbates crises, increases political and social tension and leads to all kinds of conflict.

 To make matters worse, extreme poverty is a gender issue: for every 100 men aged 25 to 34 who live in extreme poverty worldwide, there are 122 women within that age group in the same situation.
 Furthermore, there are two regions housing the greatest number of people who live below the poverty threshold: Southern Asia and Sub-Saharan Africa.
-As a result of the global epidemic, we can expect to see the most significant surge in extreme poverty levels in these areas, with an additional 32 million people in Southern Asia and 26 million more in Sub-Saharan Africa struggling to survive under the international poverty threshold.

 There is also a staggering difference in the coverage provided in terms of financial and social assistance for vulnerable segments of the population from one region to another.
 Around 61 % of these segments (children, adults at working age and senior citizens not covered by contribution plans) receive financial support in Europe and North America.
 By contrast, monetary aid is only offered to 4 % in Central and Southern Asia.